smart-duck/veradco/README.md

 - The plugin code that shall implement an interface in order Veradco is able to handle it.
 - To use a plugin, it shall be declared in the configuration.
 A plugin configuration defines its scope, its configuration, if it shall be run in dry mode and optionally the code to build it for the external ones.

+### Plugins and endpoints

+There is a bijection between plugins and the Golang Kubernetes object that is passed to the Execute function of a plugin.
+So, depending on the code of the plugin, it can be executed several times.
+To avoid that, it is suitable to define the applicable endpoints in the plugin configuration (parameter endpoints).
+By example, the Generic plugin is designed to work with all endpoints.

+Note: in the Veradco configuration, a plugin can be declared several times with different configurations.

 ### Interface to implement

 A plugin is a piece of Golang code that implements the following interface: